In Exercises 81–85, use a calculator's factorial key to evaluate each expression.

 Exponents and Powers of Two

 Exponents represent repeated multiplication of a base number.
-Powers of two, like 2^n, grow exponentially and are fundamental in this problem.
-Recognizing how to manipulate and simplify expressions involving powers of two is essential for proving the given equality.
+Powers of two, like 2^n, grow exponentially and are common in algebraic expressions.
+Familiarity with exponent rules is essential to manipulate and simplify terms like 2^(n+1) and to understand the structure of the series.

 Recommended video: